Key Takeaways

 The protocol combines elements of both Polkadot and Ethereum into a unified platform, offering a global permissionless computing environment with secure parallel computation.
 JAM introduces a pay-as-you-go model where anyone can deploy services without the complexity of launching a full parachain.

 Development is progressing through multiple phases, with the JAM Gray Paper approaching version 1.0.
-A prototype called “JAM Toaster” has been built, and the Web3 Foundation has allocated 10 million DOT and 100 thousand KSM to incentivize developers building on the new technology stack.
-JAM is expected to be ready for deployment around 2026.
+A prototype called “JAM Toaster” has been built, multiple teams are writing independent client implementations in Rust, Go, and other languages, and the Web3 Foundation has allocated 10 million DOT and 100 thousand KSM to incentivize developers building on the new technology stack.
+After originally targeting Q1 2026, JAM mainnet activation is now expected between late 2026 and 2027, pending an OpenGov referendum and validator readiness.

 Why does the Polkadot coin (DOT) have value?